-- (a) review and approve corporate goals and objectives relevant to CEO compensation; - (b) evaluate the CEO's performance in light of those corporate goals and objectives, and make recommendations to the Board with respect to the CEO's compensation level based on its evaluation; - (c) review and approve the appointment, compensation and other terms of employment of the Chief Financial Officer, all senior management reporting directly to the CEO and all other officers appointed by the Board; - (d) review executive compensation disclosure before the issuer publicly discloses this information; - (e) periodically submit a report to the Board on human resources matters; - (f) prepare an annual report for inclusion in the Corporation's management information circular to shareholders respecting the process undertaken by the Committee in its review and preparing a recommendation in respect of CEO compensation; and - (g) review and assess the adequacy of the Committee's Mandate from time to time, as required, to ensure compliance with any rules of regulations promulgated by any regulatory body and recommend to the Board for its approval any modifications to the Committee's Mandate as considered.
+- (a) review and approve corporate goals and objectives relevant to CEO compensation; - (b) evaluate the CEO's performance in light of the corporate goals and objectives, and make recommendations to the Board with respect to the CEO's compensation level based on the Compensation Committee's evaluation; - (c) review and approve the appointment, compensation and other terms of employment of the CFO, all senior management reporting directly to the CEO and all other officers appointed by the Board; - (d) review executive compensation disclosure before the Corporation publicly discloses this information; - (e) periodically submit a report to the Board on human resources matters; - (f) prepare an annual report for inclusion in the Corporation's management information circular to shareholders respecting the process undertaken by the Compensation Committee in its review and preparing a recommendation in respect of CEO compensation; and - (g) review and assess the adequacy of the Compensation Committee's mandate from time to time, as required, to ensure compliance with any rules or regulations promulgated by any regulatory body and recommend to the Board for its approval any modifications to the Compensation Committee's mandate as required.

 The Compensation Committee is entitled to request the advice and assistance of additional external compensation consultants and other advisors.
-However, the Compensation Committee is required to ensure that there is no conflict of interest regarding other assignments that such advisors may have for the Corporation and its management.
+However, the Compensation Committee is required to ensure that there is no conflict of interest regarding other assignments that such consultants or advisors may have for the Corporation and its management.

-Executive Share Ownership
+Executive Share Ownership Requirement

-With a view to further aligning the interests of the executives with those of its shareholders, the Corporation implemented a requirement in April 2017 for its executives to own a number of common shares within three years of being hired or within three years of the implementation of the policy.
+With a view to further aligning the interests of the executives with those of its Shareholders, the Corporation implemented a requirement in April 2017 for its executives to own a number of common shares within three years of being hired or within three years of the implementation of the policy.
 Share ownership includes the accumulation of common shares and performance or restricted share units (including share units with time vesting and performance conditions).
-While the expectation is for executives to achieve these guidelines the Compensation Committee takes into account the individual's circumstances in determining compliance with the spirit of this guideline.
+While the expectation is for each executive to achieve these guidelines, the Compensation Committee takes into account each individual's circumstances in determining compliance with the spirit of this policy.